lambda-client/lambda/README.md

 ```
 gradlew.bat setupDecompWorkspace
 ```
 Import KAMI into your IDE of choice.

 If you use IntelliJ, import from the `build.gradle` file and run `gradlew.bat genIntellijRuns`

+If you use Eclipse run `gradlew.bat eclipse`

 If you do not wish to run from an IDE, use `gradlew.bat runClient` to run KAMI.